bassanilab/NewAnce/README.md

 ##### 4.1 Testing Comet pep.xml reader

-The CometXMLReaderTest test reads the Comet pep.xml file and outputs the PSMs in tab format to standard output.
+The CometXMLReaderTest tests how NewAnce reads the Comet pep.xml file and outputs the PSMs in tab format to standard output.
 This can be used to check whether the Comet pep.xml file is read correctly.

 Option for CometXMLReaderTest additional to NewAnce options: